Hugh-Adams/Ansible_Sand_Pit/README.md

 ## About

-Repository provides material to build and run demo of __ansible-cvp__ collection during INNOVATE 2019.
+Repository provides material to build and run demos of __ansible-cvp__ collection The Original scripts were used during Innovate 2019, these have since been expanded and added to.

 ## Demo runbook